 Every year the RCM welcomes students on our exchange programmes from partner institutions across the globe.
 Our exchanges provide a fantastic opportunity for students in other countries to experience life in London, one of the world’s great centres of music-making.
 Incoming exchange students have full access to the RCM’s world-class professors, facilities and performance opportunities during their stay, and many students forge professional contacts and friendships that can last a lifetime.

 European exchanges take place in the framework of the European Union’s Erasmus+ programme, and an Erasmus mobility grant will normally be available through your home institution to help with the costs of studying abroad.
-The RCM also has a number of international exchanges with institutions in the USA, Australia and Japan.
+The RCM also has a number of international exchanges with institutions in the USA, Australia, Japan and South Korea.